 (b) Check Cancelled (returned to Treasury).

-(This indicates the check has been negotiated by someone, but not necessarily the payee.)
+(This indicates the check has been negotiated [cashed] by someone, but not necessarily the payee.)

 (d) EFT transaction completed.

-(e) EFT funds returned to Treasury (Cancelled).
+(e) EFT funds returned to Treasury

-(6) The NOFO provides the FO with a screenshot of the Treasury payment status, via email.
+(6) The NO FO provides the FO with a screenshot of the Treasury payment status, via email.

-(7) The FO notifies the claimant of the payment status, and explains the payment cancellation process, if appropriate.
+(7) The FO notifies the claimant of the payment status and explains the payment cancellation process, if appropriate.

 (a) EFT Status.
-If Treasury shows delivery of the funds to the payee's bank, the FO advises the payee of same.
+If Treasury shows delivery of the funds to the payee's bank, the FO notifies the payee of same.
 If Treasury shows that the EFT payment was returned by the payee's bank, the FO advises the payee that the DEEOIC will begin the payment cancellation process and, if appropriate, process a new payment.

 a.
 The DO FO conducts inquiries with the payee and the payee’s bank to determine why the payment was returned to Treasury.